Roman Mars: 99% Invisible

+Books

+In October 2020, Mars and 99pi digital director Kurt Kohlstedt released The 99% Invisible City, a non-fiction book that functions as a field guide to the built environment.
+Mars noted that the book allowed the team to explore visual stories that were difficult to convey in a purely audio format.
+The book debuted on the New York Times Best Seller list for hardcover non-fiction.

 Radiotopia

 In partnership with the Knight Foundation and the Public Radio Exchange (PRX), Mars also created the podcast collective Radiotopia.

 The Public Radio Exchange has hired Mars to curate a radio program called Remix, which is syndicated by at least 14 public radio stations across the US.
 In June 2017, Roman Mars began cohosting the constitutional law podcast What Trump Can Teach Us About Con Law with Elizabeth Joh, a professor of the subject at University of California, Davis, School of Law.
-The show later left Radiotopia and is now distributed independently as What Roman Mars Can Learn About Con Law.

 Use of crowdfunding

 Mars notably used the Kickstarter crowdfunding platform to support 99% Invisible, raising over $170,000, making it the highest-funded journalism project ever, and the second highest-funded project across the platform's entire publishing category.
 In November 2013, 99% Invisibles season four Kickstarter campaign received 11,693 backers raising over $375,000.
 The original goal of $150,000 was raised in 92 hours.
 Following this success, Mars introduced another campaign to build season two of Radiotopia, a collection of seven storytelling podcasts: 99% Invisible, Fugitive Waves, Love and Radio, Radio Diaries, Strangers, Theory of Everything, and The Truth.
 Its original goal of $250,000 was funded within six days.
 By the time the campaign closed on November 15, 2014, it had more than doubled its original target, achieving $620,412 from 21,808 backers, making it the most-funded Kickstarter project in the publishing and radio and podcast categories.
 Meeting its 'stretch goals' allowed Radiotopia to add three podcasts hosted by women (Criminal, The Heart, and The Allusionist), host a series of events, provide more content, wage increases and paid internships, and create a pilot development fund to find new, talented producers and hosts not covered by traditional radio.
 Ultimately, the fundraising allowed for a fourth podcast, Mortified, to be added to the collective.